fsthangaraj/wax-dev/README.md

 # WAX Dev Testing Framework

 ## Description
-A lightweight and extensive automated accessibiilty testing framework
+A lightweight and extensive automated accessibility testing framework

 As a part of the WallyAX ecosystem accessibility tools, this package helps run accessibility tests on components and can easily be part of existing unit or integration testing.